🇦🇺 Australia

 Points Scoring for Specialist Physicians

 If pursuing a skilled independent visa pathway (such as the 189 Skilled Independent), specialist physicians typically score well on the points test.
 Age (18-55), English language proficiency (competent or higher), and Australian qualifications or experience contribute substantially.
-Specialist physicians with 8+ years of work experience, professional English language results (Proficient or Superior IELTS scores), and relevant Australian experience typically achieve points scores of 65-75, well above the current invitation threshold.
+Specialist physicians with 8+ years of work experience, professional English language results (Proficient or Superior IELTS scores), and relevant Australian experience are well placed for the points-tested pathways.

 If you do not meet the threshold for independent pathways, the employer-sponsored 482 or 186 routes bypass the points test entirely.
 These pathways are often more accessible for specialist physicians, as employer sponsorship removes the need to compete on points and focuses instead on your qualifications, experience, and fit for the sponsored role.